Wednesday, May 25, 2011

 screen the size of the state of Montana.
 In the kitchen, they blended and

-'t have electric machines to do everything for
+stirred by hand because they didn't have electric machines to do everything for

 you.
 When they packaged a fragile item to send in the mail, they used wadded